 D’Hulster reportedly left the country and went to neighbouring Senegal.
 However, it is unclear if this was a result of the interrogations and phone search.

-This is the second reported instance of journalist harassment in The Gambia by agents of the state this month; occurred on January 19.
-Due to ongoing impunity for human rights violations under President Yahya Jammeh’s 20-yearlong rule, the MFWA crowned him a title that continues to ring true.
+This is the second reported instance of journalist harassment in The Gambia by agents of the state this month; the first occurred on January 19.
+Due to ongoing impunity for human rights violations under President Yahya Jammeh’s 20-yearlong rule, the MFWA crowned him ‘West Africa’s King of Impunity’, a title that continues to ring true.